jquery/learn.jquery.com/content/jquery-basics/selecting-elements.md

-Much like the `:button` pseudo-selector, in order to get the best performance using `:checkbox`, we recommend to first select elements with a standard jQuery selector, then to use `.filter(":button")`.
-More can be seen on the [jQuery :button documentation page](http://api.jquery.com/button-selector/).
-Or, precede the pseudo-selector with a tag name/some other selector.
+Much like the `:button` pseudo-selector, in order to get the best performance using `:checkbox`, we recommend to first select elements with a standard jQuery selector, then to use `.filter(":checkbox")`, or to precede the pseudo-selector with a tag name/some other selector.

 #### :checked